Government and State-Funded Drug and Alcohol Rehab Programs Near Me

 - Personal information on addiction history.

-What Do the Programs Offer?
+What Do Government Funded Rehabilitation Programs Offer?

 Although state-funded rehabs can’t always provide the amenities that may be available at private treatment facilities, due to limited funding, that does not mean that the programs are ineffective or that the treatment won’t work.
-These facilities focus on the medical and emotional assistance needed to achieve sobriety—the goals that are in the best interest of the patient.
+These rehab facilities focus on the medical and emotional assistance needed to achieve sobriety—the goals that are in the best interest of the patient.

 Depending on the program, in-house counseling or other services may not be available, or certain facilities may only provide detox, but patients will be referred to counseling services and support groups so that they may continue to work on their sobriety.
 Programs may offer detox, behavioral therapies, post-treatment counseling, and additional support systems that make it more possible to attain long-term recovery.